amatusgroup/clan/index.md

 ![Visual Summary of concept](http://gdurl.com/kXJx)
 ### Money.
 * **You and your partner’s invested shares will simply be held in your respective bank accounts**
- * This could be a separate savings account, or in your regular account
 * Can I choose how much of my income I want to invest?
 Of course.
 It can be as low or as high as you like.
 * We allow each user to place an individualized income cap.
 For example, let’s say you earn a total of 2,500eur. p./month.
 You decide that your first 1,500eur. p/month is protected.
 This means that however much income you choose to share (let’s say 5%) will be calculated on anything above your first 1,500eur.
 In this case, your shared income would be 5% of (2,500eur. - 1,500eur.) = 50eur.